-Immigration Visa Process in San Miguel, Puerto Vallarta, Nuevo Vallarta.
+Immigration Visa Process in San Miguel, Puerto Vallarta, Nayarit.

 Please be realistic.
-Some of the problems you may experience include staff shortages; lack of cards; printer or software issues; etc. At times what you expected to be completed that day will not.
+At times what you expected to be completed that day will not.

 Please put in perspective your visa process in Mexico compared to this: for a Mexican citizen to apply for a resident visa for the US, it takes up to 1 year and normally you may not leave the country in that time.
 And, applicant requires background check plus medical.

-For a Mexican citizen to visit the US or to change planes in the US, the next appointments for a tourist visa at the MX embassy in Mexico City, is almost 2 years from now.
+For a Mexican citizen to visit the US or to change planes in the US, the next appointments for a tourist visa at the MX embassy in Mexico City, are almost 2 years from now.
+Cost is ~$200 US.
+It requires an appointment, attending, interview, proving your job will be available when you return and you have sufficient funds in the bank.

 Permanent Resident Visa